BryantWelch/keyboard-test.app/README.md

 ## Overview

 Keyboard Test App is a modern, interactive web application designed to help users test and analyze keyboard input with precision and style.
-Whether you're a developer, gamer, or keyboard enthusiast, this tool provides comprehensive key press tracking and visualization.
+Whether you're a developer, gamer, or keyboard enthusiast, this tool provides comprehensive key press tracking, visualization, and educational information about keyboards and typing.

 ![Keyboard Test App Preview](./docs/preview.png)